BitcoinDesign/Guide/guide/designing-products/personal-finance.md

 ---

-Looking closer at the user experience, we can identify a series of common phases that together form a [usage life cycle]({{ '/guide/designing-products/usage-life-cycle/' | relative_url }}).
+Looking closer at these use cases, we can identify a series of user actions, as outlined in [common user flows]({{ '/guide/designing-products/common-user-flows/' | relative_url }}).